-DRAFT MTL 18/16CL
+DRAFT MTL 18/16 OL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 603

 MEDICAID OPERATIONS MANUAL Subject: POLICY

-- 1. The DWSS processes applications to determine Medicaid eligibility. - Refer to Medicaid Services Manual (MSM) Chapter 100Parental income and resources are waived when determining the child's eligibility. - b.
-Participants eligible for Medicaid through the Katie Beckett Eligibility Option are required to pursue and/or maintain other health care coverage if it is available to the recipient, parent, and/or legal guardian. - b.
+- 1. The DWSS processes applications to determine Medicaid eligibility. - a.
+Refer to MSM Chapter 100.
+Parental income and resources are waived when determining the child's eligibility. - e.b.
+Participants eligible for Medicaid through the Katie Beckett Eligibility Option are required to pursue and/or maintain other health coverage if it is available to the recipient, parent, and/or legal guardian. - d.
 The DWSS evaluates parental income and resources to establish the dollar amount of the Parental Financial Responsibility (PFR), if any. - e.
-Collection of the PFR is the responsibility of the DWSS.

-- 2. The cost to receive services in the home must not be higher than institutional cost.
+Collection of the PFR is the responsibility of the DWSS. - 2.4.
+The cost to receive services in the home must not be higher than institutional cost.
 DHCFP staff in the District Offices facilitate the processing of Katie Beckett Eligibility Option applications for Medicaid eligibility.
 Upon receipt of applicant information from the DWSS, the DHCFP District Office staff: - a.
-Complete a face to face interview and conduct a formal assessment of the child in the home setting to determine if an LOC exists. - Facilitate the collection of medical records to forward to the DHCFP's Physician Consultant and review team at the DHCFP Central Office for disability determination and redeterminations. - c.
-If a child does not meet a NF LOC, but medical records provide information indicating there is either an intellectual disability or related condition diagnosis, the parent(s) or guardian(s) is referred to ADSD for further assessment. - The ADSD staff are responsible for the evaluation and determination of an ICF/ID LOC for intellectual disabilities or related conditions. - a.
+Complete a face to face interview and conduct a formal assessment of the child in the home setting to determine if an LOC exists. - b.
+Facilitate the collection of medical records to forward to the DHCFP's Physician Consultant and review team at the DHCFP Central Office for disability determination and redeterminations. - e.
+If a child does not meet a NF LOC, but medical records provide information indicating there is either an intellectual disability or related condition diagnosis, the parent(s) or guardian(s) is referred to ADSD for further assessment. - 3.
+The ADSD staff are responsible for the evaluation and determination of an ICF/ID LOC for intellectual disabilities or related conditions. - a.
 The DHCFP requires that the individual determining an ICF/ID LOC must be at least a Developmental Specialist III (DSIII) or a Qualified Intellectual Disability Professional (QIDP). - d.
-Third Party Liability (TPL) - 1.
-Refer to Medicaid Services Manual (MSM) Chapter 100.
+Third Party Liability (TPL)

-a.
+b.